mcusuperuser/embedded_c/docs/bit_fields.md

 What are bit fields?

+!!!
+Important
-> Bit Fields are `unsigned int` members of structures that occupy a specified number of adjacent bits from one to `sizeof (int)`.
+    Bit Fields are `unsigned int` members of structures that occupy a specified number of adjacent bits from one to `sizeof (int)`.
 They may be used as an ordinary `int` variable in arithmetic and logical operations.

-*Note*
+!!!
+Note
     Bit fields:
     - are ordinary members of a structure.
     - have a specified bit width.
     - are often used in conjunction with unions to provide bit access to a variable without masking operations.

 **Syntax**

 ```c
 struct structName {
     unsigned int memberName1: bitWidth;